The Great Gildersleeve

 The Great Gildersleeve is a radio situation comedy broadcast in the United States from August 31, 1941 to 1958.
 Initially written by Leonard Lewis Levinson, it was one of broadcast history's earliest spin-off programs.
 The series was built around Throckmorton P. Gildersleeve, a regular character from the radio situation comedy Fibber McGee and Molly.
 The character was introduced in the October 3, 1939, episode (number 216) of that series.
 Actor Harold Peary had played a similarly named character, Dr. Gildersleeve, on earlier episodes.
 The Great Gildersleeve enjoyed its greatest popularity in the 1940s.
 Peary played the character during its transition from the parent show into the spin-off and later in four feature films released at the height of the show's popularity.

 In Fibber McGee and Molly, Peary's Gildersleeve had been a pompous windbag and antagonist of Fibber McGee.
 "You're a haa-aa-aa-aard man, McGee!" became a Gildersleeve catchphrase.
 The character went by several aliases on Fibber McGee and Molly; his middle name was revealed to be "Philharmonic" on October 22, 1940, in episode #258, "Fibber Discovers Gildersleeve's Locked Diary".

 "Gildy" grew so popular that Kraft Foods—promoting its Parkay margarine—sponsored a new series featuring Peary's somewhat mellowed and always befuddled Gildersleeve as the head of his own family.

 Premiere

 The Great Gildersleeve premiered on NBC on August 31, 1941.
 It moves the title character from the McGees' Wistful Vista to Summerfield, where Gildersleeve oversees his late sister and brother-in-law's estate (said to have both been killed in a car accident) and rears his orphaned niece and nephew, Marjorie and Leroy Forrester.
 The household also includes a cook named Birdie.
 While Gildersleeve had occasionally mentioned his (silent) wife in some Fibber episodes, in his own series he is a confirmed bachelor.

 At the outset of the series, Gildersleeve administers a girdle manufacturing company ("If you want the best of corsets, of course it's Gildersleeve"); later and during the remainder of the show he serves as Summerfield's water commissioner.

+One notable episode entitled,"Cousin Octavia's Visit" features a cousin of Throckmorton Gildersleeve.
+She travels around the country giving lectures, and usually brings her "bratty" daughter, Barbara Ann, along hoping to get a relative to babysit for her.
+Octavia is a spoiled mischievous child that makes the Gildersleeve household a chaotic place.
+During the initial airing of this episode, there were many news interruptions pertaining to the World War 2 outbreak.
+This episode aired on December 7, 1941.